Pretrial services programs: Manhattan Bail Project

 The first U.S. pretrial services program was the Manhattan Bail Project.
 Established in 1961, the program was designed to help defendants who were unable to post the financial surety bond conditions set in New York City.
 The program interviewed defendants to gather information on community ties to determine a defendant's likelihood of appearing in court.
 Based on these interviews, low risk individuals were recommended for release on their own recognizance, or the defendants' promise to appear without financial obligation.
 An evaluation of the project found that defendants who did not have to post bond were just as likely to return to court as those who did post surety bond.
-The Manhattan Bail Project was an initiative of the Vera Institute of Justice.
+The Manhattan Bail Project was directed by Herb Sturz and sponsored by the Vera Institute of Justice.

 With the success of the Manhattan Bail Project, several other jurisdictions across the country began to implement pretrial services programs.
 These early pretrial services programs were primarily for low-risk indigent defendants, unable to pay a financial bond.